 The views and wishes of the child will be sought.

-All teachers, parent/carers and all others involved with SEND pupils are well informed as to their requirements and progress.
+All teachers, parent/carers and all others involved with SEND pupils work together to ensure all are well informed as to their requirements and progress.

-Professionals and parent/carers work in partnership, taking parent/carers views into account.
+Professionals and parent/carers work in partnership, taking all views and opinions into account.

 We liaise with all external support agencies, implementing appropriate programmes.